TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

 .. function:: XML(text, parser=None)

-   Parses an XML section from a string constant.
+   Parses an XML section kutoka a string constant.
 This function can be used to embed "XML literals" in Python code.  *text* is a string containing XML data.  *parser* is an optional parser instance.
 If not given, the standard :class:`XMLParser` parser is used.
 Returns an :class:`Element` instance.